procore-oss/ruby-sdk/README.md

   # Raised when the request 404's

 rescue Procore::InvalidRequestError => e
-  # Raised when the request is incorrectly formated.
+  # Raised when the request is incorrectly formatted.
 Possible causes: missing
   # required parameters or sending a request to access a non-existent resource.

 rescue Procore::OAuthError => e